jannikbuschke/formik-antd/README.md

 - The `validate` prop will be removed (https://github.com/jannikbuschke/Formik-antd/issues/34).
 - The `SubmitButton` component only works inside a `Form` component.
-- The `FormItem` component will be statically exported from the `Form` component: `Form.Item` (https://github.com/jannikbuschke/Formik-antd/issues/35).

 I am currently looking for overall feedback and also specifically on above topics.